Rui-Shi/DS2024_Facial_Expression_Identification/README.md

 ## 📁 Repository Structure

-This project is organized into several key folders:
+The repository is organized into the following directories:

--   **`raw_data`**: Contains the original training and testing images from the FER-2013 dataset.
--   **`train_balanced`**: Stores the training dataset after data augmentation techniques have been applied to ensure the dataset is balanced across emotion categories.
--   **`raw_data_to_csv`**: Holds a CSV file containing the grayscale pixel values for each image, facilitating easier data loading and initial processing.
+-   **`Data and Data Preprocessing`**: Contains notebooks for data importation, augmentation, and Histogram of Oriented Gradients (HOG) feature extraction.
+-   **`CNN`**: Includes Jupyter notebooks for the Convolutional Neural Network (CNN) models built with PyTorch and Tensorflow.
--   **`eigenface`**: Includes scripts and classifiers that utilize Eigenfaces (PCA) for data preprocessing and feature extraction.
+-   **`eigenface`**: Contains scripts and notebooks for implementing Eigenfaces (PCA) for feature extraction and classification models like K-Nearest Neighbors (KNN), Logistic Regression, Random Forest, and XGBoost.
--   **`Gabor Filter`**: Contains scripts and classifiers employing Gabor filters for image feature extraction.
+-   **`Gabor Filter`**: Includes notebooks for using Gabor filters combined with HOG for feature extraction and an XGBoost classifier.
--   **`MediaPipe`**: Includes scripts and classifiers that use MediaPipe for extracting facial landmarks as features.
+-   **`MediaPipe`**: Contains notebooks that leverage the MediaPipe library for facial landmark detection, combined with Gabor filters and various classifiers (Random Forest, XGBoost, KNN).
--   **`images_for_readme`**: Contains all images and visual aids used within this README file.
+-   **`images_for_readme`**: Stores images and visual aids used in this README file.

 ---